-In this article, we’ll explore the key components of building an effective ideation strategy, including essential techniques, the right audiences to involve, incentives to encourage participation, and the role of ideation software in enhancing outcomes.
+In this article, we’ll explore the key components of building an effective ideation strategy, including essential techniques, the right audiences to involve, incentives to encourage participation, and the role of ideation software in enhancing innovation outcomes.

 What is an Ideation Strategy?